-This page provides an overview of our free Dysrhythmia drills and courses.
+This page provides an overview of our Dysrhythmia drills and lessons.

 A cardiac dysrhythmia is an abnormal heart beat: the rhythm may be irregular in its pacing or the heart rate may be low or high.
 Some dysrhythmias are potentially life threatening while other dysrhythmias (such as sinus arrhythmia) and normal.